A healthy immune system is one of the most important things we can do to stay healthy. Learn how to boost your immune system with these tips.

 A positive outlook can help you fight off illness.
 Studies show that those who are optimistic about their future live longer lives than pessimists.
 It makes sense: if you believe that things will work out, then there’s no reason to worry about what might happen next.

 This mindset could boost your immune system by helping you cope with stressful situations.
 For example, if you expect something bad to occur, you may become anxious and tense.
 But if you anticipate nothing terrible will happen, you won’t get stressed out.
 Instead, you’ll remain calm and relaxed.

 So take some deep breaths and try to stay positive!

 Manage your weight

 Being overweight puts extra strain on your heart and other organs.
-Overweight people have higher rates of hypertension, type 2 diabetes, coronary artery disease, gallbladder disease, gout, hyperlipidemia and obstructive pulmonary disease.
-Being obese increases your risk of several types of cancers including breast, colon, endometrial, kidney, liver, pancreatic, prostate, stomach, thyroid, uterine and ovarian cancer.
-If you want to keep your immune system healthy, manage your weight so you don’t put excess strain on your vital organs.
+Fat people have higher rates of hypertension, type 2 diabetes, coronary artery disease, gallbladder disease, gout, hyperlipidemia, and obstructive pulmonary disease.
+Being obese increases your risk of several types of cancers, including breast, colon, endometrial, kidney, liver, pancreatic, prostate, stomach, thyroid, uterine, and ovarian cancer.
+If you want to keep your immune system healthy, manage your weight, so you don’t strain your vital organs excessively.